Apparently, there is a day called Sanctity of Life Sunday. I don’t know if I ever knew there was such a thing.

 Perhaps it was hers too, but she didn’t know how to cope or comfort.

 I realize now that I’ve never even really grieved.
-It is a nameless, sexless child.
+It is a nameless, sexless child in my future memory.
 A nonbeing.

 People seldom ask questions.
-I occasionally fill out forms where I have to write in how many pregnancies – how many to term and how many not, and I pause in pain over those.
+I occasionally fill out forms where I have to write in how many pregnancies – how many to term and how many not, and I pause in pain over those form questions.

 I don’t feel forgiven because I can’t ever forgive myself.